trcz/av-black-friday/README.md

 | Purchase | 550068 | 18105 | non-null int64 |

 Total number of records is 550068.
 Missing values occur in product categories 2 and 3.
 As we can see there are only 5891 unique users, 7 age categories and 20 product categories.
 I will focus at Purchase column first.

+Purchase is the only continous variable in the set while the rest is categorical.